 Smarter Video Upscaling

 Most video upscaling today happens on 4K displays.
-Although, Samsung (and other brands) have in recent years.
+Although, Samsung (and other brands) have pushed the boundaries in recent years.
 They’ve developed technology around AI-powered 8K video upscaling.
 “A human-designed algorithm intelligently analyzes the various video qualities, including line, light and color, and improves each of these for an improved display resolution,” the company explains in a blog post.

 “Such deep learning capabilities permit a TV to analyze and process video features whilst simultaneously learning thanks to an artificial neural network that acts in the same way as the human brain.”